AnantharamanLab/ViWrap/README.md

 **[Improvement]**

-(1) Add one step to only use short fasta headers for vb/vs/dvf fasta inputs.
+(1) Add one step to only use short fasta headers (without spaces or '\t' in the header) for vb/vs/dvf fasta inputs.

-(2) Update the conda env step script to use fixed yml files.
+(2) Update the conda env step script by using fixed yml files.